 Similar to documenting data flow, documenting a control flow task means to define a descriptive name for the task, add more about the task in the Description field, or to add an annotation.
 When this information needs to be accessed, the SSIS package needs to be opened.
 This could be a problem if the package contains numerous control flow tasks with multiple data flow tasks.

-ApexSQL Doc is a documenting tool for SSIS packages,SSRS items, SSAS cubes and SQL databases that generates user-friendly documentation in various formats: CHM, HTML, DOC, DOCX, and PDF.
+ApexSQL Doc is a documenting tool for SSIS packages,SSRS items, SSAS cubes and SQL databases, Tableau sites and SharePoint farms that generates user-friendly documentation in various formats: CHM, HTML, DOC, DOCX, and PDF.

 Documenting SSIS packages includes properties for each SSIS task, both control flow and data flow diagrams.
 SSIS package sources supported by ApexSQL Doc are SQL Server, file system, and SSIS Package Store.
 The documenting process can be specified using the Command line Interface and scheduled to run unattended.